VirgilSecurity/virgil-ratchet-x/README.md

 Make sure that you have already registered at the [Virgil Dashboard][_dashboard] and created an E2EE V5 application.

+Besides from registering on your own server, your users must also be registered at Virgil Cloud.
+If they already are, you can skip this step and proceed to the next one.

-In Virgil every user has a **Private Key** and is represented with a **Virgil Card**, which contains a Public Key and user's identity.
+At Virgil every user has a `Private Key` on their device and is represented with a `Virgil Card` which contains a `Public Key` and user's `identity`. `Virgil Card` is a synonym to `Identity Card` in context of Virgil Services, and has an unlimited life-time.

-Using Identity Cards, we generate special Cards that have their own life-time:
-* **One-time Key (OTK)**
-* **Long-time Key (LTK)**

-For each session you can use new OTK and delete it after session is finished.

-To create user's Virgil Cards, you can use the following code from [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card).
+In order to register your users at Virgil Cloud (i.e. create and publish their `Identity Cards`), you'll need to go through the following steps:
+- Set up your backend for generating JWT in order to provide your service and users with access to Virgil Cloud;
+- Set up you client side for authenticating users on Virgil Cloud;
+- Set up Cards Manager on your client side to generate and publish `Identity Cards` on Virgil Cards Service.

+You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil CDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).

 ## Chat Example

+### Initialize SDK

-To begin communicating with PFS service, every user must run the initialization:
+To begin communicating with PFS service and establish secure session, each user must run the initialization.
+In order to do that, you need the Receiver's public key (identity card) from Virgil Cloud and Sender's private key from their local storage:

 ```swift
 import VirgilSDKRatchet